scottnath/demo/README.md

   * `config/test.js` - Configuration to be used when the Node Environment is `test`.
 Recommended to use `sqlite3` for testing as it's faster than a full PostgreSQL database.
 Options present here override the default config and fall back to the default if not present.
   * `config/production.js` - Configuration to be used the Node Environment is `production`.
 Recommend for production environments, with Environment Variables used to hold keys and other secrets.
 Options present here override the default config and fall back to the default if not present.
 * `content-types`* - The folder to hold [Content Types](https://github.com/punchcard-cms/content-types#defining-a-content-type) for use with Punchcard.
 Punchcard extends the Content Type definition with a top-level attribute `workflow` that should be set to an ID of a provided workflow (below).
+  * `content-types/article.yml` - A basic content type for an article.
+Includes file upload, repeatable, and reference attributes.
+  * `content-types/author.yml` - A basic content type for a content author.
+Includes a file upload attribute, as well as an attribute from a custom input plugin.
 * `workflows`* -The folder to hold [workflows](https://github.com/punchcard-cms/punchcard/tree/master/workflows) for use with defined content types.
 Workflows can be set for a given content type by adding `workflow: ID` in a Content Type, with `ID` replaced by the ID of the approval workflow.
+  * `workflows/self-publish.yml` - A workflow with one step that allows the individual who authored a piece of content to approve it
 * `input-plugins` - The folder to hold custom [Input Plugins](https://github.com/punchcard-cms?utf8=%E2%9C%93&query=input-plugin) for use in Punchcard.
 A sample input plugin is provided.
+  * `input-plugins/utils.js` - Helpful functions for creating custom input plugins
+  * `input-plugins/input-plugin-address` - Custom Address input plugin
+    * `input-plugins/input-plugin-address/README.md` - README for Address input plugin
+    * `input-plugins/input-plugin-address/index.js` - Input plugin definition file
+    * `input-plugins/input-plugin-address/package.json` - Basic [Node configuration](https://docs.npmjs.com/files/package.json) for custom input plugin.
+Custom input plugin dependencies should be saved to the [main Node configuration](#config-boilerplate)
 * `views` - [Nunjucks](https://mozilla.github.io/nunjucks/) templates to be made available to Punchcard.
 Putting an identically named template at the identical relative path to a template in the core Punchcard module will overwrite the core template with the provided one
   * `views/content/add.html` - Template override for the Content Add template from Punchcard.
 Changes the URL of the provided browser JavaScript to the compiled one for the custom implementation.